DeepRec-AI/HybridBackend/.github/ISSUE_TEMPLATE/20-documentation.md

 ---
-name: Improvements or additions to documentation
+name: Needs help for installation or documentation
-about: Use this template for a documentation/building/installation issue.
+about: Use this template for an installation/documentation issue.

 ---

 # Summary

-# Building/Installation environment
+# Installation environment
 - GPU model and memory:
 - OS Platform:
 - Docker version: